To help achieve this, we adhere to a few simple principles:

 If you would like to have an easy way to budget for your pet’s wellness care, we have wellness programs available for each stage of your pet’s life.
 These programs offer peace of mind and savings to you, as well as best care recommendations for your pet.
 You can choose to make six monthly payments for your pet’s twelve months of care, or pay the program up front and get additional savings!

 But he seems fine!
 We certainly hope his insides think so, too.
 There is a large reserve capacity in our pets’ internal organs.
-Did you know that a liver needs to lose 2/3 of its function before a pet shows signs of illness?
-Early detections screening and therapy can start solving a problem before your pet suffers and hurts.
+Did you know that kidneys need to lose about 90% of their function before a pet shows signs of illness?
+Early detection screening and therapy can start solving a problem before your pet suffers and hurts.
 Signs of “old age” in your pet may be symptoms of more serious problems.
-Please let us know if you senior pet experiences any of the following: “Slowing down”
+Please let us know if you senior pet experiences any of the following:

 Stiffness or limping